-- 1. To set out the background to and progress made, against the Local Plan process timetable. - 2.
-To consider responses to the Stage 1 consultation process, and endorse the Local Plan Consultation Statement (Annex 1). - 3.
-To approve the Sustainability Appraisal (SA) Framework (Annex 2). - 4.
-To highlight the main issues arising from the consultation which will need to be considered in developing Stage 2 of the Plan. - 5.
-To explain the 'Call for Sites' process and set out the results (Annex 3). - 6.
-To agree the strategic Vision, Aims and Objectives for the Local Plan. - 7.
-To explain the process for identifying preferred Strategic Development Locations (Annex 4). - 8.
-To approve the Local Plan Strategic Framework as a basis for the Stage 2 detailed assessment (Annex 5). - 9.
-To outline the next steps in the Local Plan process.
+1. To set out the background to and progress made, against the Local Plan process timetable.

+- 2. To endorse the Local Plan Consultation Statement (Annex 1) including details of the Stage 1 consultation process and responses (Appendices 1 to 8). - 3.
+To highlight the main issues arising from the consultation which will need to be considered in developing Stage 2 of the Plan. - 4.
+To explain the 'Call for Sites' process and set out the results. - 5.
+To endorse the draft strategic Vision, Aims and Objectives for the Local Plan. - 6.
+To explain the process for identifying preferred Strategic Development Locations and endorse them as a basis for the Stage 2 detailed assessment. - 7.
+To outline the next steps in the Local Plan process - 8.
+To enable Place Scrutiny Committee to consider and scrutinise the above matters.